 Realizing the value of higher education for Ukraine’s modernization in a socio-political field and pursuing the high objective of raising the national elite on the ideals of honesty, decency, intellectual freedom, responsibility and pursuit of self-development and self-improvement,

-Taking into account respect for universal values, pursuit of providing the maximum opportunities for professional self-realization, realizing that members of academic community are bearers of high culture and moral values,
+Taking into account respect for universal values, the pursuit of providing the maximum opportunities for professional self-realization, realizing that members of the academic community are bearers of high culture and moral values,

-Considering the commitment to educational space idea participants of which strive to the truth, exchange of knowledge, introduction of innovations, maintenance of relations high culture and high reputation of Taras Shevchenko National University of Kyiv, Institute of International Relations (hereinafter Institute of International Relations, IIR) in educational and professional environment,
+Considering the commitment to educational space idea participants of which strive for the truth, exchange of knowledge, introduction of innovations, maintenance of relations high culture and high reputation of the Taras Shevchenko National University of Kyiv, Institute of International Relations (hereinafter Institute of International Relations, IIR) in an educational and professional environment,

-Fulfilling the high and important mission of the main scientific and methodological center for training specialists of the national diplomatic corps able to represent, and to protect sometimes, the interests of the people of Ukraine on the international arena in an effective, patriotic, dedicated and professional way,
+Fulfilling the high and important mission of the main scientific and methodological centre for training specialists of the national diplomatic corps able to represent, and protect sometimes the interests of the people of Ukraine in the international arena in an effective, patriotic, dedicated and professional way,

-Striving to develop the own tradition of training highly qualified specialists in international relations for asserting Ukraine as an advanced democratic state,
+Striving to develop its own tradition of training highly qualified specialists in international relations for asserting Ukraine as an advanced democratic state,

 Demonstrating the commitment to the principles of democratic regulation, equality and social justice, self-organization and continuous educational process development and improvement,